Green Bank: A Town for 'Wi-Fi Refugees'

 It’s not uncommon to want to get away from it all.
 Secluded resorts and rustic properties from the foothills of Montana to the African Serengeti capitalize on the all-too-human need to disconnect from the world and escape the busy rush of daily life, be it temporarily or permanently.

-And there is one last thing that makes Green Bank so special – it is also home to the world’s largest fully directional radio telescope, among other high-powered radio listening arrays.
+This is why Green Bank so special and attracts these people: it is home to the world’s largest fully directional radio telescope, among other high-powered radio listening arrays.
 Strange as it may sound for a group with a sensitivity to electromagnetic fields to be attracted to a place with superpowered radio equipment, the telescopes’ existence is actually the reason the citizens of Green Bank find this place so appealing.

-It is this unlikely but charming and bemusing combination of disparate lifestyles that creates such a unique and lasting atmosphere in Green Bank, where scientists have gathered to listen for signs and signals from other worlds, and a small section of the public has gathered to get away from ours.
+It is this unlikely but charming and bemusing combination of disparate lifestyles that creates such a unique and lasting atmosphere in Green Bank, where scientists have gathered to listen for signs and signals from the cosmos–and possibly from other worlds–and a small section of the public has gathered to get away from ours.

 Green Bank is on Route 92, and there are ample signs directing you to the town from all directions.
 Consider an AO two-fer with this visit, by seeing the Green Bank Radiotelescope at the same time; the science center is right in town, with an entrance right on Route 92.
 Or, an AO three-fer, as the Cass Scenic Railroad is less than ten miles away, to the southwest.

 Follow us on Twitter to get the latest on the world's hidden wonders.